vermilion00/midicontroller/README.md

 Set the debounce time in milliseconds.
 It's recommended to use the smallest number that doesn't result in double inputs.
 ```#define FOOTSWITCH_MODES 0,0,1,1,0,0,1,1```
 Set the footswitch modes for each switch individually.
+> [!IMPORTANT]
-***To use combo actions, the switch mode needs to be to 1.
+> To use combo actions, the switch mode needs to be to 1.
 This calls the normal press action on release instead and disables the release action.
-If you don't use a switch with combo actions, set the mode to 0.***
+If you don't use a switch with combo actions, set the mode to 0.

 ### Bank Shortcuts
 There exist bank shortcuts for Looper, Preset, Scene and Stomp banks.